BrodyJack/Junior-Design-Project/README.md

 ```

 ## Build Instructions
 - Once you have downloaded the project, you need to download all dependencies.
-This can be done by navigating to the projectory and running:
+This can be done by navigating to Junior-Design-Project/Game_of_Gains and running:
 ```
 npm install
 ```